-If you are like many other California residents who have been injured on the job and have had your Workers’ Compensation claim denied, it doesn’t mean you aren’t entitled to benefits.
+If you are like many other San Diego residents who have been injured on the job and have had your Workers’ Compensation claim denied, it doesn’t mean you aren’t entitled to benefits.
 You will need to hire a San Diego workers’ comp lawyer to help you understand and pursue your rights.

-If you have been injured but don’t know what steps to take next, a workers’ compensation attorney can help.
+If you have been injured but don’t know what steps to take next, a San Diego workers’ compensation attorney can help.
 The best possible outcome starts with finding a skilled and experienced lawyer who is dedicated to getting results for you.

 What To Do if You’ve Been Injured At Work